Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 September 2024 17.25.05 UTC
+- WIB: Minggu, 15 September 2024 18.17.59 UTC
-- WITA: Minggu, 15 September 2024 18.25.05 UTC
+- WITA: Minggu, 15 September 2024 19.17.59 UTC
-- WIT: Minggu, 15 September 2024 19.25.05 UTC
+- WIT: Minggu, 15 September 2024 20.17.59 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: motivational
+Kategori: technology